anthonyjclark/personal-website/README.md

 - reviewer award
 - move all date formatting to nunjucks plugin (from bib data formatter)
 - cv printing
-- abstract on hover
+- abstract on hover or popup
+- bibtex file as popup
 - bibs as separate files?
-- external link symbol
+- external link symbol on urls
 - allow print with different settings for font and size
+- table of contents at top
+- links to coauthors

 // SASS style sheet */